rodmcnew/aperture-slider/README.md

 # Aperture Slider

-This is ancient - us angular.js instead.
+This is ancient - use angular.js instead.